stevemidway/DAR-2021/Assignment_6.md

     bookend paragraph or two to just close out the document.
 Please interpret your results and return to any themes in your Introduction.
-  - X points: Grammar and writing.
+  - 10 points: Grammar and writing.
 You have a college education, so it is assumed you have taken courses in English and grammar.
-I do not intend to be a stickler on this, but at the graduate level, it is expected that you are an effective writer.
+I do not intend to be a stickler on this, but at the graduate level, it is expected that you are a proficient writer.
 Please reference books on writing and have classmates, labmates, and/or me review your writing if you have any questions.
-  - X points: Code.
+  - 10 points: Code.
 Finally, include any project code in the last section, and call that a Supplement. **Please do not include any code in the main document\!**
-  - X points: Please select a peer-reviewed journal you may be familiar with or would eventually like to submit your research.
+  - 10 points: Please select a peer-reviewed journal you may be familiar with or would eventually like to submit your research.
 Use that journal’s Guide to Authors to format your paper, and include the journal name on the first page so the reader knows where the formatting came from.
-  - I don’t care much for page lengths, but for those curious about it, I could see this total assignment being around 5–7 pages.
+  - I don’t care much for specific page lengths, but for those curious about it, I could see this total assignment being around 5–7 pages.
     I would think around 2 pages each for the methods and results, and then a few pages at the end that feature figures.
 But **I would strongly encourage you to focus on addressing the above points and not worry about document length.**

 ### Alternative